 I am assuming that you know the difference between these two instruments.
 No? ok, no problem.
 I will briefly talk about these two and tell you the major differences here because I have also written a detailed comparison article on the two instruments.

 You can check here,

-A piano has greater number keys than a keyboard and that is why keyboard is smaller than the piano.
+A piano has a greater number of keys than a keyboard and that is why the keyboard is smaller than the piano.
 A keyboard is portable and you can take it with you anywhere you want, on the other hand, a piano is much heavier and bigger in size that is why you can not move it easily.
-Keyboard is also much cheaper than a piano.
+The keyboard is also much cheaper than a piano.
 If you are a beginner, I suggest you should start with the keyboard first and then switch to piano, once you become intermediate and you like start taking interest in the hobby.

 Learn the Keys and Their Arrangement

 The next step is to get familiar with the keys of the piano or the keyboard.
 It is very important that you should know where each key is as it will help you in learning piano chords and scales which is the next step.
 It might take you a few days to get completely familiar with the arrangement of the keyboard or piano keys but that’s normal.
 If you fail to have a complete grip on all the keys and their arrangement, this will make it difficult for you to learn piano chords.
 So, go step by step and master one thing at a time then move to the next thing.
 You should also get familiarized with the sounds of the keys.

 Once you familiarize yourself with the piano keys and chords, you should now start playing some basic and easy tunes which you love or you might have listened to them on TV.
 With this, you will learn to play piano in small tunes patterns.
 Don’t start with large tunes which involve difficult combinations.
 By practicing the tunes again and again you will have a solid grip on it and you’ll be able to play them on your own.